Alcohol laws of Texas

-A person must be at least 15-17 years of age to publicly drink an alcoholic beverage in Texas, with some exceptions.
+A person must be 21 years of age to publicly drink an alcoholic beverage in Texas, with some exceptions.

+Texas law says that adults can get in serious trouble if they give alcohol to minors.
+According to the law, a person commits an offense if they buy alcohol for a minor, give it to them, or even make it available to them.
+If any adult who is not the minor's parent/guardian breaks this rule, they can be charged with a Class A misdemeanor, which can lead to issues like being fined or going to jail.

+However, whether giving alcohol is allowed depends on who it is given to and who is involved.
 Texas is one of ten states (California, Colorado, Maryland, Montana, New York, Texas, West Virginia, Washington, Wisconsin, and Wyoming) that allow consumption by minors in the presence of consenting and supervising family members.
 In the state of Texas, parents accept responsibility for the safety of minors under 15 when the minor is on their property or property leased by them and under their care, custody, and control; an adult may provide alcohol to a minor if they are the minor's adult parent, guardian, or spouse, and are visibly present when the minor possesses or consumes the alcoholic beverage.
 It is against the law to make alcohol available to a non-family person younger than 17, even on one's own property and even with permission from a parent of that person.

 Texas holds parents/adults civilly liable for damages caused by the intoxication of a minor younger than 17 if they knowingly provided alcohol or allowed alcohol to be served on property owned or leased by them if the minor: